Get all the latest data for France

 Does a property price drop look likely in France as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in France over the next 12 months is low to medium, with a full crash appearing unlikely but continued softness possible in weaker micro-markets.
+As of 2026, the likelihood of a meaningful property price decline in France over the next 12 months looks low to medium, because prices have already corrected and credit demand has started to recover.

 Finally, please note that we cover the price trends for next year in our pack about the property market in France.